Roll-Up vs. Pop-On Captions: What’s the Difference?

 Roll-up captions are always used for live television broadcasting.
 These are the captions that scroll up the screen, either from the bottom or the top, one line at a time.
 Usually, the captions scroll from the top and include two to three lines; the top line rolls off the screen to make room for a new one.
-Although their primary use is for live captioning, they are sometimes seen in post-production video for single speaker programming (such as sermons, educational videos, or narrated documentaries).
+Although their primary use is for live captioning, they are sometimes seen in pre-recorded video for single speaker programming (such as sermons, educational videos, or narrated documentaries).

 Because roll-up captions are most commonly used with live programming, roll-up captions are almost always verbatim, and do not always include accurate grammar or punctuation.
 Speaker change is denoted with the >> symbol.
 Sound effects and other non-speech sounds are rarely included in roll-up captions.

 Below, we’ve embedded an example of a video with roll-up captions.